rust-lang/book/src/ch08-03-hash-maps.md

 macro to construct them, for example, and they're not in the prelude, so we need to add a `use` statement for them.

-Just like vectors, HashMaps store their data on the heap.
-This HashMap has keys of type `i32` and values of type `&str`.
-Like vectors, HashMaps are homogenous: all of the keys must have the same type, and all of the values must have the same type.
+Just like vectors, hash maps store their data on the heap.
+This `HashMap` has keys of type `i32` and values of type `&str`.
+Like vectors, hash maps are
+homogenous: all of the keys must have the same type, and all of the values must have the same type.

-If we have a vector of tuples, we can convert it into a HashMap with the `collect` method.
+If we have a vector of tuples, we can convert it into a hash map with the `collect` method.
 The first element in each tuple will be the key, and the second element will be the value: